 ELBs have been around for a long time.
 They were originally launched with the Classic ELB, but in recent years have been updated with the Application and Network versions.

 The Classic ELB was purpose built for the EC2-Classic instances, which was the old AWS standard before the introduction of EC2 VPC.
 However, I still regularly see Classic ELBs in use when they should be updated to the new versions, which have been improved specifically to work with HTTP/HTTPS (Application) or TCP (Network) applications.

 Switching to the new versions does require a bit of work, but nothing too extreme and you will be rewarded with an improved ELB and a slightly reduced hourly cost.
-Learn more at:

-3) S3 & Glacier
+3) S3 & GLACIER

 Almost everyone that uses AWS uses Amazon S3, the service that provides an almost unlimited amount of storage space.
 However, S3 isn’t the only class of storage available.
 Depending on your requirements, there are different classes available for different use cases.